 The Pareto Group series of courses are offered to Chesapeake Energy School of Business top students.
 This course will review several foundational ideas of leadership, organizational culture and development, and competitiveness within the context of a capitalistic business environment.
-Permission to enroll in the course is required.

 GBUS 2213 Macroeconomics